 - Keep your hair and scalp very clean.
 Use a mild shampoo like baby shampoo.
 If you want to use lotion on your head, use sorbolene.
 Check with your nurse before using any other hair or skin care products.

-- Comb or brush your hair gently using a large comb or a hairbrush with soft bristles.
+- Comb or brush your hair gently using a wide tooth comb or a hairbrush with soft bristles.

 - Explain to family and friends, especially children, that the chemotherapy may make your hair fall out.

 - Cut your hair, especially if it is long, before it falls out.
 Some people say this gives them a sense of control.